stackitcloud/gardener-extension-acl/README.md

 1. Kubernetes API Listener (via SNI name)
 2. Apiserver-Proxy / Reversed-VPN Listener

+*Please note that this changed with [GEP-30](https://github.com/gardener/gardener/blob/master/docs/proposals/30-apiserver-proxy.md) as the dedicated Kubernetes Service Listener for the apiserver-proxy was removed.*

 These ways are described in more detail in the aforementioned GEP.
 Essentially, these two ways are all represented by a specific Envoy listener with filters.
 The extension needs to hook into each of these filters (and their filter chains)